 The Pantone Matching System is a science of color shades that allows for manufacturing to reproduce the same exact color every time.
 Referring to a Pantone color on your first order allows a match from sample prototypes to production runs and from lot to lot no matter the length of time between orders.
 It is a standardized global reference guide that will not change the outcome of your product.

 All Pantone Matching System colors have an associated number as part of the reference guide.
-For an example, referencing Pantone 300 C will always be 300 C. Accurate documentation for a membrane switches, graphic overlays, or labels will never look different as long as the proper matching system is used as a color guide.
+For example, referencing Pantone 300 C will always be 300 C. Accurate documentation for membrane switches, graphic overlays, or labels will never look different as long as the proper matching system is used as a color guide.
 Color variation or changes no matter how subtle side by side, there is a difference so refer to Pantone Matching System when making important decisions about your colors.

 If you want your user interface product to look consistent with your company's branding, then you need to check with your user interface manufacturer to ensure your pantone colors are being used correctly.